Robust Model Selection and Nearly-Proper Learning for GMMs: Technical overview

-\subsubsection{Abstracting Away the Samples}
+\end{enumerate} \end{theorem} We combine this structural result with a dynamic program which allows us to efficiently choose the scales at which to localize.
+Putting all of these pieces together yields our full algorithm, assuming we have access to the pdf of the unknown function.
+We show how to eliminate the need for pdf access below and present our full algorithm in complete detail in Section~\ref{sec:GMM-full}.

+\subsection{Abstracting away the samples}

-Similar to our algorithm for sparse Fourier reconstruction, we can abstract away the sampling model by using an improper learning algorithm first.
-We will use the improper learner in \cite{chan2013efficient} (see Theorem 37) whose output is a piecewise polynomial.
-We can then only work with this piecewise polynomial, which is an explicit function that we can then perform explicit computations with. \begin{definition} A function $f$ is $t$-piecewise degree $d$ if there is a partition of the real line into intervals $I_1, \dots , I_t$ and polynomials $q_1(x), \dots , q_t(x)$ of degree at most $d$ such that for all $i \in [t]$, $f(x) = q_i(x)$ on the interval $I_i$. \end{definition} The work in \cite{chan2013efficient} guarantees to learn a piecewise polynomial $f'$ that is close to $\mcl{M}$ in $L^1$ distance when given $\wt{O}(k/\eps^2)$ samples (and they also show that this sample complexity is essentially optimal).
+In the previous sections, we have assumed that we have access to the underlying pdf function $f$.
+Typically, however, we only have sample access to the unknown distribution.
+To rectify this, we will use the improper learner in \citep{chan2013efficient} (see Theorem 37) whose output is a piecewise polynomial.
+We can then only work with this piecewise polynomial, which is an explicit function that we can then perform explicit computations with. \begin{definition} A function $f$ is $t$-piecewise degree $d$ if there is a partition of the real line into intervals $I_1, \dots , I_t$ and polynomials $q_1(x), \dots , q_t(x)$ of degree at most $d$ such that for all $i \in [t]$, $f(x) = q_i(x)$ on the interval $I_i$. \end{definition} The work in \citep{chan2013efficient} guarantees to learn a piecewise polynomial $f'$ that is close to $\mcl{M}$ in $L^1$ distance when given $\wt{O}(k/\eps^2)$ samples (and they also show that this sample complexity is essentially optimal).

 \begin{theorem}[\cite{chan2013efficient}] Let $\mcl{M} = w_1G_1 + \dots + w_kG_k$ be an unknown mixture of Gaussians and $f$ a distribution such that $d_{\TV}(f, \mcl{M}) \leq \eps$.
 There is an algorithm that, given $\wt{O}(k/\eps^2)$ samples from $f$, runs in $\poly(k/\eps)$ time and returns an $O(k)$-piecewise degree $O(\log 1/\eps)$ function $f'$ such that with $0.9$ probability (over the random samples),